 What Is a Sheriff's Sale?

 A sheriff's sale is a type of public auction where interested buyers can bid on foreclosed properties.
 In a sheriff's sale, the initial owner of a property is unable to make their mortgage payments and legal possession of the property is regained by the lender.
 The lender will then attempt to sell it to recover some, if not all, of the outstanding mortgage balance.

 What Types of Properties Are Auctioned Off?

 All the properties being auctioned off are foreclosures, and there are numerous types of properties up for grabs.
 You might find single family homes, multi-family homes, mixed-use properties, larger complexes, and even commercial buildings available for purchase.

 Where Does a Sheriff's Sale Take Place?

 Sales typically take place in the sheriff’s office or at the county courthouse.
 In some areas of the country, they're actually conducted on the front steps of the courthouse rather than inside.

 A sheriff's sale is open to the public.
 Lenders sometimes attend or send a representative in an effort to bid to try to buy back their own property.
 This move by the lender is permitted.
-One thing to note: everyone must have certified funds available before they can bid on a property.
+One thing to note: generally, everyone must have certified funds available before they can bid on a property.

 How to View a List of Properties

 You can go to a couple of places to view a list of the properties that will be auctioned off at the next sheriff's sale.
 Many sheriff's offices have websites where you can view the upcoming sales online.
 You can also get a list of the properties to be auctioned off by physically going to your local sheriff’s office.

 Properties available for purchase are also usually advertised in the local newspaper as much as a month before the actual sale date.
 Your local sheriff’s office can tell you which publications will carry the notice.